-- CWM's alleged role as agent of another party, and the respective responsibilities of CWM and its alleged principal/s; - the entity actually taking responsibility for the investment given to the Complainant, as more than one entity was at times being mentioned with respect to investment advice; - the distinctions between CWM and GlobalNet/Trafalgar.
+- CWM's alleged role as agent of another party, and the respective responsibilities of CWM and its alleged principal/s; - the entity actually taking responsibility for the investment advice given to the Complainant given the references to different parties; - the distinctions between CWM and Inter Alliance/Trafalgar.

-It is also to be noted that, apart from the above, MPM had itself a business relationship with CWM, having accepted it to act as its introducer of business.
-Such relationship gave rise to potential conflicts of interest, where an entity whose actions were subject to certain oversight by MPM on one hand was on the other hand channelling business to MPM.
+It is also to be noted that apart from the above, MPM had itself a business relationship with CWM, having accepted it to act as its introducer of business.
+Such relationship gave rise to potential conflicts of interest, where an entity whose actions were subject to certain oversight by MPM on one hand was, on the other hand, channelling business to MPM.